drasi-project/docs/docs/content/solution-developer/getting-started/_index.md

 drasi list source
 ```

-You should expect to see a response like this until the Source is ready (AVAILABLE=true):
+You should expect to see a response like this until the Source is ready (AVAILABLE = true):
 ```
       ID      | AVAILABLE
 --------------+------------